Zeta Functions and Bernoulli Numbers: Infinite Sums and Regularization

 Visualization of analytic continuation

-Thus, analytic continuation can be viewed as quantization, contour averaging, and a classical limit.
+In this picture, analytic continuation can be viewed as a process of quantization, contour averaging, and then taking a classical limit.

 Related Articles: